lewish/rules_webpack/readme.md

 ## Next steps

+- Upgrade to latest rules_nodejs, and all other bazel deps (currently tested running on bazel 0.29.1)
 - Copy the node_modules linking behaviour in rollup_bundle so we can remove the webpack BazelResolverPlugin
 - Move code to data from the bundler runfiles (blocked on above)
 - Package up these rules into a macro so they are easier to use